 It consists of completing as many repetitions of an exercise, or series of exercises, as you can in a short timeframe.

 AMRAP is an acronym which has grown in popularity in recent years through its use in Crossfit where AMRAP workouts are regularly programmed.

-AMRAPs can be used as a way to regularly benchmark your fitness.
+AMRAPs can be used as a way to regularly benchmark your fitness and treat it as one of your perfect HIIT workouts at home.
 For example, you could complete the same AMRAP workout on a monthly basis and use your score to work out how much your fitness has improved.